opnsense/plugins/dns/dnscrypt-proxy/README.md

 #### Configuration Check

 This tab is most useful in mis-configuration situations.
 When `dnscrypt-proxy` won't start, it's likely due to a syntax error in the configuration file.
 There isn't an interface currently for this type of information to get to the user, so this tab has a button which runs a check on the configuration file with `dnscrypt-proxy` and displays the output which will include the error found in the configuration.

+#### Version

+This tab can be used to show the version of dnscrypt-proxy that's being used on OPNsense.
+The version of dnscrypt-proxy may drift from the plugin, and this will allow to confirm the version that's being used.
+It uses the dnscrypt-proxy command's `-version` parameter and displays the output of the command on the page.

 ### Logs